Steve Roberts is Professor of Machine Learning in the Department of Engineering Science, University of Oxford.

 Marianne is a Senior Postdoctoral Researcher specialising in the bionomics and spatial distribution of insect vectors of infectious diseases.
 Marianne leads the groups's work on vectors, including the Anopheles vectors that transmit malaria and vectors of the arboviruses.email:

-Davide is Postdoctoral Research Assistant at the University of Oxford, in the Engineering Department.
-His research interests lie in the acoustic monitoring of animal species and in the involvement of the general public in scientific research.
-He works full time on the project on smart devices and algorithms for the detection and classification of mosquitoes that carry malaria and similar diseases.email:
+Davide is a Research Scientist at Mind Foundry.
+Previously a Postdoctoral Research Assistant at the University of Oxford and a Junior Research Fellow at the Somerville College, he worked full time on the HumBug project.
+His research interests lie in the acoustic monitoring of animal species and in the involvement of the general public in scientific research.email:

 Claire Massey is a Research Assistant working to collate geo-spatial occurrence data from published literature and unpublished data sources.
 This will be used to improve vector occurrence maps and to increase our understanding of the relationships between the distribution of the mosquitoes and environmental variables.email: